Croatia, Serbia and Ukraine were emerging markets with biggest upgrades from Fitch over last five years

 Serbia’s rating is supported by a credible macroeconomic policy framework, relatively low inflation and higher foreign exchange reserves, the rating agency said.
 Fitch also emphasised stronger governance, human development and GDP per capita compared with ‘BB’ medians.

-Economic resilience to the pandemic shock, a limited increase in public debt, and the agency’s confidence in Serbia’s fiscal consolidation prospects are also supportive of the rating and the stable outlook, it said.
+Economic resilience to the pandemic shock, a limited increase in public debt and the agency’s confidence in Serbia’s fiscal consolidation prospects are also supportive of the rating and the stable outlook, it said.

-Fitch revised up its real GDP growth projection for Serbia in 2021 to 6.3% (from 5.2%), while in 2022 it expects continued strong growth of 4.4%.
+Fitch revised up its real GDP growth projection for Serbia in 2021 to 6.3% (from 5.2%), while in 2022 it anticipates continued strong growth of 4.4%.
 The rating agency also emphasised that foreign exchange reserves had risen to €14.6bn by the end of July 2021.
-Mwanwhile, the current account deficit narrowed 2.6 pp in 2020 and Fitch forecasts further narrowing this year and an average of 3.7% of GDP in the next two years.
+Meanwhile, the current account deficit shrank by 2.6 pp in 2020 and Fitch forecasts further narrowing this year and an average of 3.7% of GDP in the next two years.

 In its latest action on Ukraine, Fitch upgraded the country’s outlook from stable to positive on August 6.
 Fitch currently has a B rating on Ukraine, as does fellow international ratings agency Standard & Poor’s (S&P), while Moody’s rates Ukraine as Caa1.

 Ukraine’s economy has bounced back sharply from last year’s crisis, although it is still struggling to contain inflation that jumped back into double digits in June, reaching 10.2%.
-Other indicators are performing much better with industrial production climbing, real incomes rising and the construction sector gathering momentum – all major economic drivers.
+Other indicators are performing much better, with industrial production climbing, real incomes rising and the construction sector gathering momentum – all major economic drivers.

 Fitch expects Ukraine’s state debt to GDP ratio will decrease to 50% in 2021, which would be below the 'B' median of 67.8%.
 The recent issue of state international Eurobonds for total $1.75bn and International Monetary Fund’s (IMF’s) SDR allocation for $2.7bn “provide more financing space to meet higher budget needs in the remainder of 2021,” the agency reported.
 Fitch forecasts Ukraine’s GDP growth will reach 4.1% this year.

-Ukraine had previously struggled to move past a stable rating for years as it struggled to implement reforms, curb government debt and protect the economy from external shocks during the coronavirus pandemic.
+Ukraine had previously struggled to move past a stable rating for years as it struggled to implement reforms, curb government debt and protect the economy from external shocks during the coronavirus (COVID-19) pandemic.

 For Croatia, in May Fitch affirmed the BBB- rating and the stable outlook, which were backed by stable GDP per capita and human development.
 On the other hand, Croatia faces large short-term downside risks related to the coronavirus (COVID-19) pandemic.